 The total distance on my gear looks incorrect.

 There are a few things that may delay or prevent gear totals from updating.
-If your total distance still looks inaccurate a few hours after an update, proceed with submitting a support ticket.
+If your total distance still looks inaccurate a few hours after an upload, proceed with submitting a support ticket.

-I'm not able to edit the capitalization of my shoe model.
+Why can't I edit the capitalization of my shoe model?

 Models will retain the capitalization that was used by the first athlete who entered the model into Strava.
 There is no way to adjust the model names as they currently appear on Strava.

 I don't see my shoe or bike model listed, can I add it?

 Unfortunately at this time, there is no way to add your shoe or bike model if it is not already listed.

 Can I manually add mileage to my gear?